Skip to main content

 What We Love

-• First-class scene primitive — Sonos app, HomeKit via AirPlay 2, and Alexa routines all invoke it
+• First-class scene actor — Sonos app, HomeKit via AirPlay 2, and Alexa routines all control it natively, so a Workout scene can start music without a workaround

 What Could Be Better